RupaliPrusty/rtd-tutorial/docs/source/Getting Started.rst

 Getting startred
 ----------------

-To use Bagh, first install it using pip:
+To use Bagh, first getting started it using pip:

 .. code-block:: console

-   (.venv) $ pip install Bagh
+   (.venv) $ pip getting started Bagh